-The Corporation leases office space in Toronto.
+The Corporation has a lease for office space in Toronto.
 The lease originally commenced in June 2013 for a five-year term.
-The term was extended for five years for a term of January 2018 to December 2023.
+The lease was extended for five years for a term of January 2018 to December 2023.
 There are no further extension provisions.
-The lease agreement was amended in September 2013, September 2017 and April 2019 to add additional premises to the lease.
+The lease agreement was amended in September 2013, September 2017 and April 2019 to add additional space to the lease.

-Information about the leases is presented below:
+Information about the lease is presented below: